LEARNAcademy/devpass-devops/_docs/challenge2.md

 [Challenge One]({{site.baseurl}}/docs/challenge1)

 Never by afraid to go back an review lessons or use the tutorial as a cheat sheet.

 > it is often helpful to create your own cheatsheets for thinsg like setting up a basic Ubuntu instance

-### Download this code and copy it up to your site
+### Download this code to your local machine and copy it up to your site

 [httpstatuscat](https://github.com/6IX7ine/httpstatuscat)